Wintermute0110/plugin.program.AEL.dev/KGDB.md

 A ROM audit is the process of scanning a set of ROMs and comparing them against a DAT file.
 The results of the audit is **Have** for ROMs you have that match the DAT, **Missing** for ROMs in the DAT you don't have, and **Unknown** for files you have not in the DAT.
 ROM manager may have other features, for example renaming ROMs to the correct name and fixing other problems.

+### 1.2) A very short guide for the impatient casual user

+**Step1** Create a directory and put your ROMs there.

+**Step 2** Add the ROMs directory as a game source.

+**Step 3** Scan your game library to update the Kodi database.

+### 1.3) A very short guide for the impatient amateur/advanced

+**Step 1** Create one directory for each platform and place your ROMs there.
+It is advised that you follow the Kodi platform list for the platform names.

+**Step 2** For each directory with ROMs add it as a games source, making sure you set the correct platform name.

+**Step 3** Create the ROMs artwork directory.
+Then go to Kodi Game settings and set this directory as the **ROM asset directory**.

+**Step 4** Download a Kodi Platform Artwork Theme and place it in a directory.
+Then go to Kodi Game settings and set this directory as the **Platform information directory**.

+**Step 5** Scan your game library to update the Kodi database.

 ## 2) Game ROM file layout and ROM file names

 This section describes the recommended file layout, that is, how to organize your games/ROMs into directories, and the correct file names for your ROMs.

 If you just have some games you can place all of them in a single directory, for example:
 ```
 /home/user/ROMs/dino.zip
 /home/user/ROMs/qsound_hle.zip